Skip to content

 You cannot keep all of your information private.
 If you want to minimize exposure, you can contact the offices that hold your records and ask them to remove anything that is not your name or address.
 You don't want personally identifiable information out there.

-You might also want to contact the owners of online repositories and ask for your personal information to be removed.
+You can also contact the owners of online repositories and ask for your personal information to be removed.

 Search New Jersey Property Records